helix90/golem/DOCKER_TROUBLESHOOTING.md

 ## The Proper Multi-Stage Solution (RECOMMENDED)

-The correct approach is to use a proper multi-stage Docker build that compiles the Go binary in one stage and copies only the executable to the final stage:
+The correct approach is to use a proper multi-stage Docker build that compiles the Go binary in one stage and copies only the executable to the final stage.

+**Key Fix**: Ensure the Go import paths use the full module path (`github.com/helix/golem/pkg/golem`) rather than relative paths (`../pkg/golem`), as Go modules don't support relative imports.

 ```dockerfile
 # Build stage